pkgacek/mitime/README.md

 # ✏️ mitime

-Google App Scripts powered Dabble.me alternative.
+A Google App Scripts powered Dabble.me alternative.
 This is a Google App Script that will send you everyday a reminder to log your thoughts in this email based journal.
 All your replies will be labeled for you to revisit them anytime.

 Enjoy!